zenml-io/zenml/docs/book/starter-guide/stacks/stacks.md

 - We should talk here about the stacks and stack components and flavors.
 - We should introduce each concept briefly
-- At the end, we should ask them register a new orchestrator stack component of flavor airflow and build a stack with it.
-Then we should run the pipeline and show them on the UI what happened
+- While we do this, perhaps we can ask them to list stacks they have, and list components they have and also list flavors

 # Older content (Page 1)